gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab-VOL1.md

     Step 1, Run `responder`

-    `responder` is a tool to capture credentials, for example, once a target sends out an LLMNR request by inputting attacker's ip address (`\\192.168.64.11`) on the File explorer, for making an event, the `responder` will send a response to the server directing all traffic to the attacker.
+    `responder` is a tool to capture credentials, for example, once a target sends out an LLMNR request by inputting attacker's ip address (`\\192.168.64.11`) on the File explorer, for making an event, the `responder` will send a response to the attacker.

     `sudo responder -I eth0 -dwv`